 Post Operative Care

-After surgery your leg(s) will be covered with bandages designed to hold them in shape whilst the newly sculptured skin heals to the tissue beneath.
+• Drainage and Sutures.
 You will have sutures, possibly with a drain inserted to help the skin and tissue heal.
-Some of the sutures will absorb, and some may have to be removed by your during a follow-up visit.
+Some of the sutures will absorb, and some may have to be removed by you during a follow-up visit.

-Following the procedure you may feel some discomfort as there may be some swelling, bruising and stiffness.
+• Swelling and bruising.
+You may feel some discomfort as there may be some swelling, bruising and stiffness.